Goop² Documentation

 end

-A visitor typing !hello Alice receives the response Hello, Alice!.
+A visitor typing !hello Alice receives Hello, Alice!.

 Data functions

-Files in site/lua/functions/ are data functions.
-They are called from the browser via the goop-data.js library and return structured data.
+Files in site/lua/functions/ are data functions — the template backend.
+They are called from the browser via Goop.data.call() and return structured data.

 function call(request)